Nonlocality in Continuous-Variable Quantum Networks: Introduction

-Gaussian states, characterized by positive Wigner functions~\cite{Wigner}, are central to CV quantum information processing~\cite{Adesso2014}.
-While they were initially believed to support local hidden variable models~\cite{Bell1986}, subsequent developments have shown otherwise.
-Banaszek and Wódkiewicz~\cite{Banaszek1998} demonstrated Bell inequality violation with the TMSV state using phase space displaced parity based measurements, albeit with limited violations.
-A major advancement came with the use of pseudospin observables~\cite{Chen_Maximal_Bell}, which enabled maximal violations for the EPR state and resolved previous optimization challenges.
-The violation of Bell inequalities by squeezed vacuum states has also been confirmed experimentally through the use of parity-based measurements ~\cite{parity_expt}, providing further motivation for exploring this approach.
+Gaussian states, characterized by positive Wigner functions~\cite{Wigner}, are fundamental resources in CV quantum information~\cite{Adesso2014}.
+Bell inequality violations for the two-mode squeezed vacuum (TMSV) state was first demonstrated using displaced parity measurements~\cite{Banaszek1998}.
+A major advance followed with the introduction of pseudospin observables, which enabled maximal Bell violations for Einstein-Podolsky-Rosen (EPR) states and provided an effective framework for probing nonlocality in CV systems~\cite{Chen_Maximal_Bell}.
+Experimental demonstrations based on spatial parity measurements have further confirmed the nonlocal nature of Gaussian states~\cite{parity_expt}.
+The established isomorphism between spatial parity and pseudospin observables provides further motivation for exploring this approach.

-At the same time, it has been recognized that certain critical quantum information tasks—such as entanglement distillation~\cite{Rains1999a, Rains1999b} and quantum error correction~\cite{Bennett1996} are unachievable with Gaussian states when restricted to Gaussian operations~\cite{Giedke2002, Eisert2002, Braunstein1998}.
-This has led to increased interest in non-Gaussian states~\cite{Nongaussian_Waleschaers}, often created via photon addition or subtraction~\cite{Navararrete2012, lee2011}.
-These methods, demonstrated experimentally~\cite{Zavatta2004, Parigi2007}, enhance entanglement and support applications like hybrid state engineering~\cite{Morin2014} and boson sampling~\cite{boson_sampling}.
+On the other hand, the well-known limitations of Gaussian states and operations for tasks such as entanglement distillation and quantum error correction~\cite{Rains1999a, Rains1999b, Bennett1996, Giedke2002, Eisert2002, Braunstein1998} have motivated increasing interest in non-Gaussian states.
+Examples of such non-Gaussian states such as those generated via photon addition or subtraction, have been realized experimentally and enable advanced quantum applications through the help of features like enhanced entanglement, stronger Bell violations and EPR steering~\cite{Nongaussian_Waleschaers, Navararrete2012, lee2011, photon_subtracted, Zavatta2004, Parigi2007, Morin2014, boson_sampling, chowdhury2015, maity2017}.
+These developments naturally motivate elevation of powerful CV nonlocal characteristics of Gaussian and non-Gaussian states beyond bipartite settings to the framework of quantum networks.